friatech/lilo/README.md

 **Lilo** is a super-fast GraphQL stitching library.
 The project is heavily inspired by [Atlassian Braid](https://bitbucket.org/atlassian/graphql-braid).
 **Lilo** focuses on simplicity and easy to use.
 You can find plenty of samples in the codebase and we aim to add more and more in every release.
-Please do not forget to check `/samples` directory for more sample projecta.
+Please do not forget to check `/samples` directory.

+We are planning to add additional frameworks supports.
+For now SpringBoot is supported.
+If you will use `Lilo` with `SpringBoot`.
+Please check [Lilo Spring Documentation](lilo-spring/README.md).

 ## Installation